-Lung cancer is the second most common cancer and the leading cause of cancer deaths in the United States.
+Lung cancer is the and the of cancer deaths in the United States.
 Most lung cancers are associated with lifestyle and environmental factors, such as smoking, air pollution, radiation exposure, and coal burning.
 But research has found that family history is also associated with lung cancer risk.

 Studies on families with a history of lung cancer are looking at the combined involvement of genetics, shared lifestyles, and shared environment.

 Lifestyle and environment

 Lifestyle and environmental factors aren’t hereditary.
 However, they can be shared among family members.
 For example, if your parents were or are smokers, it may be more likely that you picked up the habit as well.

 Cigarette smoking is the cause of .
 A states that of lung cancer cases are thought to be caused by smoking.
 Tobacco smoke contains cancer-causing substances that damage your DNA and lead to lung cancer.

 According to the , if you’re a long-time smoker, your risk of developing lung cancer is 15 to 30 times higher than it is for nonsmokers.
 However, 10 to 20 percent of people diagnosed with lung cancer are nonsmokers.